 Grammy Award-Winning Musician

-Dan Zanes, formerly of the band The Del Fuegos, is a Grammy Award-winning musician currently performing worldwide with Dan Zanes and Friends.
+Dan Zanes, formerly of the band the Del Fuegos, is a Grammy Award-winning musician currently performing worldwide with Dan Zanes and Friends.
 Zanes released Parades and Panoramas in 2004, a collection of songs from Carl Sandburg’s The American Songbag.

 ###